lahbabiceo/bright/README.md

 # Brighty - Web Hosting Automation, Billing and Provisioning Platform for the Sane Hosts

+:wave: Hi There!
 We are creating a production-level "WHMCS Alternative" with integrated billing, automation and provisioning Platform for web hosters.
 This project aims to give you a usable and extendable platform with minimal but all required features to run a web design agency or a hosting company.

 ![PULL REQUEST](https://img.shields.io/badge/contributions-welcome-green)  ![status](https://img.shields.io/badge/Status-Not%20Usable-red)   ![PULL REQUEST](https://img.shields.io/badge/license-MIT-blue). [![PHP Version Require](http://poser.pugx.org/phpunit/phpunit/require/php)](https://packagist.org/packages/phpunit/phpunit)